American Beauty (1999 film): Casting

-Mendes had Spacey and Bening in mind for the leads from the beginning, but DreamWorks executives were unenthusiastic.
-The studio suggested several alternatives, including Bruce Willis, Kevin Costner, and John Travolta to play Lester (the role was also offered to Chevy Chase, but he turned it down), while Helen Hunt or Holly Hunter were proposed to play Carolyn.
+Mendes had Kevin Spacey and Bening in mind for the leads from the beginning, but DreamWorks executives were unenthusiastic.
+DreamWorks suggested several alternatives, including Bruce Willis, Kevin Costner, and John Travolta to play Lester (the role was also offered to Chevy Chase, but he turned it down), while Helen Hunt or Holly Hunter were proposed to play Carolyn.
 Mendes did not want a big star "weighing the film down"; he felt Spacey was the right choice based on his performances in the 1995 films The Usual Suspects and Seven, and 1992's Glengarry Glen Ross.
 Spacey was surprised; he said, "I usually play characters who are very quick, very manipulative and smart. ...
 I usually wade in dark, sort of treacherous waters.
 This is a man living one step at a time, playing by his instincts.
 This is actually much closer to me, to what I am, than those other parts."
-Mendes offered Bening the role of Carolyn without the studio's consent; although executives were upset at Mendes, by September 1998, DreamWorks had entered negotiations with Spacey and Bening.
+Mendes offered Annette Bening the role of Carolyn without DreamWorks' consent; although executives were upset at Mendes, by September 1998, DreamWorks had entered negotiations with Spacey and Bening.

 Spacey loosely based Lester's early "schlubby" deportment on Walter Matthau.
 During the film, Lester's physique improves from flabby to toned; Spacey worked out during filming to improve his body, but because Mendes shot the scenes out of chronological order, Spacey varied postures to portray the stages.
 Before filming, Mendes and Spacey analyzed Jack Lemmon's performance in The Apartment (1960), because Mendes wanted Spacey to emulate "the way [Lemmon] moved, the way he looked, the way he was in that office and the way he was an ordinary man and yet a special man".
 Spacey's voiceover is a throwback to Sunset Boulevard (1950), which is also narrated in retrospect by a dead character.
 Mendes felt it evoked Lester's—and the film's—loneliness.
 Bening recalled women from her youth to inform her performance: "I used to babysit constantly.
 You'd go to church and see how people present themselves on the outside, and then be inside their house and see the difference."
 Bening and a hair stylist collaborated to create a "PTA president coif" hairstyle, and Mendes and production designer Naomi Shohan researched mail-order catalogs to better establish Carolyn's environment of a "spotless suburban manor".
 To help Bening get into Carolyn's mindset, Mendes gave her music that he believed Carolyn would like.
 He lent Bening the Bobby Darin version of the song "Don't Rain on My Parade", which she enjoyed and persuaded the director to include it for a scene in which Carolyn sings in her car.